-Crossing the Nullarbor is a pilgrimage of sorts; the long straight road that connects the East to the West is one that everyone should take on.
-One section even holds the title of ‘Australia’s longest straight road’.
-There’s a lot more to the Nullarbor than a drive across the land of no trees – epic coastlines, quirky pubs and colourful characters await.
+Crossing the Nullarbor is a pilgrimage of sorts; the long straight road that connects the east to the west is one that everyone should take on.
+And there’s a lot more to the Nullarbor than a drive across the land of no trees – epic coastlines, quirky pubs and colourful characters await.

 Get Set At Ceduna